FAIR Appraisal Guide

 Art Appraiser Association Directory: Find FAIR Members - FAIR online appraisal guide illustration

-Why start with an association directory
+Why start with a registry-style directory

-What to verify before contacting any appraiser
+What to verify before contacting an art appraiser

 Best FAIR next steps